 Diklo village, just 4 kilometers east from Shenaqo, is home to the old fortress overlooking the spectacular valleys.

 One of the most remarkable and my favorite of all is Dartlo.
 Located 12 kilometers east from Omalo, the village has ancient defensive towers visible far from the road.
 Have a small hike towards the upper town to have even more breathtaking views over the valley.

-The road continues until the border of Khevsureti region, but the villages get less and less populated, with Girevi being the last one.
-From here, there is a trekking route which takes you to Khevsureti and takes about 2-3 days.
+The road continues until the border of the Khevsureti region, but the villages get less and less populated, with Girevi being the last one.
+From here, there is a trekking route that takes you to Khevsureti and takes about 2-3 days.
 When I master trekking skills, I want to do this for sure!